(Originally

 So anyway, based on the astrological Vertex being located on a "turning

-points" in your life.
+with "turning points" in your life.
 It does.
-Based on it being located
+Based

-in the 5th through 8th houses, then you can also bet it quite
+on it being located in the 5th through 8th houses, then you can also

-it does.
+it was

-Here's my personal astrological rule of thumb definition
+Here's my personal astrological rule of thumb definition of

-chart) that during unusual,
+the chart (any chart) that during unusual, extraordinary

-point" or a meeting with "Destiny's Gate."
+meeting with "Destiny's Gate."

 As